Omar Khayyam: Other works

-He has a short treatise devoted to Archimedes' principle (in full title, On the Deception of Knowing the Two Quantities of Gold and Silver in a Compound Made of the Two).
+Khayyam has a short treatise devoted to Archimedes' principle (in full title, On the Deception of Knowing the Two Quantities of Gold and Silver in a Compound Made of the Two).
 For a compound of gold adulterated with silver, he describes a method to measure more exactly the weight per capacity of each element.
 It involves weighing the compound both in air and in water, since weights are easier to measure exactly than volumes.
 By repeating the same with both gold and silver one finds exactly how much heavier than water gold, silver and the compound were.
 This treatise was extensively examined by Eilhard Wiedemann who believed that Khayyam's solution was more accurate and sophisticated than that of Khazini and Al-Nayrizi who also dealt with the subject elsewhere.

 Another short treatise is concerned with music theory in which he discusses the connection between music and arithmetic.
 Khayyam's contribution was in providing a systematic classification of musical scales, and discussing the mathematical relationship among notes, minor, major and tetrachords.